min2ha/ukwa-site/content/target/70145/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Positive response from EU needed to secure our continent's shared prosperity

 Says that The EU Commission must respond positively to the Chequers white paper to ensure our continued strong economic ties and avoid sustained economic damage.